Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

 Without needing to go into any detail here, the next time you are experiencing a limiting emotional state try experimenting with this and begin moving your eyes in unpredictable ways.
 I’m confident that you will quickly find that the emotional state you were just experiencing has somewhat dissipated.

 You are always in full control of your emotions no matter how things may appear to be.
-And as such you can always choose to feel differently and to take conscious control of your emotional state.
-There’s therefore no one to blame but yourself because emotions come from inside-out and not from the outside-in.
+And as such, you can always choose to feel differently and to take conscious control of your emotional state.

-If you have any personal insights or thoughts about how you have successfully (or unsuccessfully) managed your emotions in the past, then please feel free to share them within the comments section below.
+If you have any personal insights or thoughts about how you have successfully (or unsuccessfully) managed your emotions in the past, then please feel free to share them in the comments section below.

 Gain More Knowledge…

-- 3 Ways to Deal with Difficult Emotions @ Illuminated Mind
+- 3 Ways to Deal with Difficult Emotions @ Paid to Exist

 - 10 Ways to Protect Yourself from Emotional Terrorists @ Psychology Today